breuner/elbencho/contrib/storage_sweep/README.md

 [Back to top](#page_top)

-## A common misconception
+## Properly understand storage benchmarking

+1. A storage benchmark is not aimed to give you a single metric for any storage service.
+A single metric for storage never exists - file storage benchmark results always depend on file size histograms and the number of files.
+How you run it also matters!
+2. It is also not aimed to get the highest value from a storage service than any other application.
+The author of a storage benchmark cannot know every application out there and be so magical.
+3. The main value of a storage benchmark is to enable you to reasonably easily estimate the attainable read/write throughput in one or more storage clients (*if cluster*) to a target application.
+Period.

-Often we read that a storage service can provide, e.g. 1PB/s throughput :grin:.
+Furthermore, we often read that a storage service can provide, e.g. 1TB/s throughput :grin:.

 This number is meaningless because the lack of info about the following, among the others:

 1. How was the number obtained?
-What is the benchmark hardware setup?
+What is the topology of the test setup?
 How about the benchmark software?
 2. How is the benchmark software configured?
 3. What kind of datasets was used for the measurements? e.g. their respective histogram?